Account for (v.)

 Governance

-The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.
+The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.

 Governance Backlog